beovideskevin/dollarlib/README.md

 Dollarlib is a simple php lib, or a very naive and flexible framework.
 I created this lib to build my new media art <a href="https://eldiletante.com/">Gallery</a>

+The basic ideas behind this lib are:
+- simple way of building website form templates
+- built all the HTML from inside the php (no HTML and PHP mixed files)
+- provide simple way of doing language change
+- simple routing using functions and enforce the user authentication
+- make querrying the database simple
+- make easy to send emails and do curl
+- simple registration of classes and helper functions

 In order to test you are going to need three files:

 .htaccess